Latin American Asian: Philippines

 The war-forged Filipino archipelago eventually produced good soldiers.
-So much so, that a trusted man of Mexican independence leader Vicente Guerrero, a Filipino by the name Isidoro Montes de Oca was well respected.
+So much so, that a Filipino by the name Isidoro Montes de Oca was well respected by a trusted leader of Mexican Independence, Vicente Guerrero.
 Even Vicente Guerrero's personal guards were mostly Filipinos or those Latinos who have seen action in the Philippines.

 Japan

 Japanese Brazilian immigrants to Japan numbered 250,000 in 2004, constituting Japan's second-largest immigrant population.
 Their experiences bear similarities to those of Japanese Peruvian immigrants, who are often relegated to low income jobs typically occupied by foreigners.
 Brazilian and Peruvian settlers in Japan are largely, but not exclusively of Japanese blood.
 Brazilian settlers to Japan represented the largest number of Portuguese speakers in Asia, greater than those of formerly Portuguese East Timor, Macau and Goa combined.